 Religious obligation: write to me with any requests for academic accommodation during the first two weeks of class, or as soon as possible after the need for accommodation is known to exist.
 For more details see the Student Guide

-The Paul Menton Centre for Students with Disabilities (PMC) provides services to students with Learning Disabilities (LD), psychiatric/mental health disabilities, Attention Deficit Hyperactivity Disorder (ADHD), Autism Spectrum Disorders (ASD), chronic medical conditions, and impairments in mobility, hearing, and vision.
-If you have a disability requiring academic accommodations in this course, please contact PMC at 613-520-6608 or email@example.com for a formal evaluation.
-If you are already registered with the PMC, contact your PMC coordinator to send me your Letter of Accommodation at the beginning of the term, and no later than two weeks before the first in-class scheduled test or exam requiring accommodation (if applicable).
-After requesting accommodation from PMC, meet with me to ensure accommodation arrangements are made.
-Please consult the PMC website for the deadline to request accommodations for the formally-scheduled exam (if applicable).
+Academic Accommodations for Students with Disabilities: If you have a documented disability requiring academic accommodations in this course, please contact the Paul Menton Centre for Students with Disabilities (PMC) at 613-520-6608 or firstname.lastname@example.org for a formal evaluation or contact your PMC coordinator to send your instructor your Letter of Accommodation at the beginning of the term.
+You must also contact the PMC no later than two weeks before the first in-class scheduled test or exam requiring accommodation (if applicable).
+After requesting accommodation from PMC, meet with your instructor as soon as possible to ensure accommodation arrangements are made. carleton.ca/pmc

-- All of the administration for IPAF 4900 is done by the professor’s unit.
-If the professor offering the IPAF 4900 research experience is in an undergraduate unit like Law or Economics, the administrative contact person is the undergraduate supervisor in the unit.
-If the professor offering the research experience is in a graduate unit like SPPA or NPSIA, the administrative contact person is the graduate supervisor.
+The administration for IPAF 4900 is done by the supervising faculty member’s unit.
+If the professor offering the IPAF 4900 research experience is in an undergraduate unit like Law or Economics, the administrative contact person is the undergraduate administrator.
+If the professor offering the research experience is in a graduate unit like SPPA or NPSIA, the administrative contact person is the graduate administrator.

 - keep a copy, and send a copy to email@example.com

 - assign the appropriate override in Banner to allow the student permission to register in the appropriate section of IPAF 4900 (see below)